 Although Chimp or Champ is not exactly an app, it can be super useful to manage remote teams.
 Imagine an online suggestion box.
 It allows your team to provide helpful feedback and quickly check on their level of happiness.

-Want to find the perfect time for the next team meeting or the opinion about a new decision?
+Want to find the perfect time for the next team meeting or an opinion about a new decision?
 Doodle is a perfect tool to send out short polls of any kind and get a quick response.

 OfficeVibe is a great way to monitor everyone’s satisfaction and happiness.
-The team members get regular direct messages with questions to answer about their overall mood, feelings towards the team and so on.
+The team members get regular direct messages with questions to answer about their overall mood, feelings towards the team, and so on.
 The answers are then sent anonymously to the team leader (or whoever you put in charge).